filippo888/compnet-notes/compnet_notes.md

 ### Reserve resources in advance

 In this case, we can call this "connection switching", the source asks the switch to reserve resources in advance.
 On each packet, the source writes a unique identifier so that the switch can recognise it.
 However, if the source goes silent, the resources are still reserved, and other sources cannot use it.
-We resources are reserved per active connections, and that admission control & forwarding decisions are made per connection.
+We say resources are reserved per active connections, and that admission control & forwarding decisions are made per connection.

-Packet switching makes an efficient use of ressources, but has a unpredictable performance.
+Packet switching makes an efficient use of ressources, but has an unpredictable performance.
 On the other hand, "connection switching" has a predictable performance and makes an inefficient use of ressources.
 Today's internet uses packet switching.
 It is easier to implement, but requires congestion control.

 **Congestion control** uses statistical multiplexing in order to manage the available resources.
 It uses statistical data on user activities and predicts their behaviour to know how to allocate resources.